-Credit cards that have several ongoing bonus categories are also worth considering.
-For sheer rewards potential and category variety, the Freedom Flex is probably the best choice overall if you aren’t planning to get other Citi cards.
-The Chase Freedom Flex’s rewards can also be pooled with its issuer’s premium cards and redeemed for 25 or 50 percent more value toward Chase Ultimate Rewards travel — even without using transfer partners.
+For sheer rewards potential and category variety, the Chase Freedom Flex is the best choice overall if you aren’t planning to get other Citi cards.
+The Chase Freedom Flex’s rewards can also be pooled with Chase’s premium cards and redeemed for 25 or 50 percent more value toward Chase Ultimate Rewards travel — even without using transfer partners.
 Plus, it earns year-round 5 percent cash back on Chase Ultimate Rewards travel and 3 percent on dining and drug store purchases.